 The SMART method as an instrument in coaching

-Coaching is about helping clients to enable people to help themselvesto harness their resources and make them provide directional support.
+At Coaching is about helping clients to enable people to help themselvesto harness their resources and make them provide directional support.
 Here, too, goals play an essential role.
 With what concern does the client come to the coach?
-Does he want to personal development, change his habits, lead a healthier life?
-Does he want to be more successful professionally and advance his career?
+Does he want to personal development, change his habits, live a healthier life?
+Does he want to professionally be more successful and promote his career?
 As a leader, does he want to move his company and his employees forward?
 There are countless possibilities, but clear objectives are essential everywhere.

 To ensure that coach and client are really on the same page and talking about the same goal, the SMART method is also extremely useful in the coaching field.
 Especially in the Business Coaching and in corporate development, the method is in great demand.
 With the help of the model, the framework conditions can be defined and the individual aspects can be precisely illuminated.
 This facilitates the coaching in the next step and promises success in achieving exactly what the client wants.